California Rental Laws – An Overview of Landlord Tenant Rights

 • Documentation regarding any known mold.

-• Disclosure on how utility fees are going to be split among renters in a multi-unit dwelling.
+• Disclosure on how utility fees are going to be split among tenants in a multi-unit dwelling.

 • Knowledge of asbestos for landlords renting out units built prior to 1979.